 I didn’t want to like the film.

 [potential spoilers ahead]

-The role of the presence or absence of a father in shaping a human life features prominently in Rocketman, and must have been the main story the writers, or even Elton himself, wanted to tell as the portal to understanding his longings… the depths he sank to, the fits of ego that possessed him.
+The presence or absence of fathers in shaping a life, features prominently in Rocketman, and must have been the main story Elton wanted to tell as the hook to understanding his longings… the depths he sank to, the fits of ego that possessed him.
 Longing has shaped many artists – to be reached for and loved, seen and known.

-My longing is to make sense of everything in a cathartic way, to find a magic key that once turned, will make ‘it all’ always to have always been worthwhile.
-It is some version of karma I suppose, without punishments and rewards… something like, true character revealed.
+My longing is to make sense of everything in some cathartic way.
+It is a fairy tale of finding a magic key that once turned, will make ‘it all’ always to have been worthwhile.
+It is some version of karma, but without punishments and rewards… something like, true character revealed.

 When you realize how perfect everything is you will tilt your– Totally Fake Buddha Quote

 head back and laugh at the sky.

 Addiction features prominently in the musicals too… addiction to whatever can stop the consuming pain of a primal need going unfulfilled, such that of a present father.

 Or the pain of understanding there will always be knowledge that can’t be filled in… understanding you would have had to have received from the get-go or along the way.

 Therefore, we will always require the kindness of others.
 We will always need others to empathetically imagine us as though we had been given all those pieces.
 Or to see the ways in which what is missing makes us the extraordinary beings we wonderfully are.